CONFIGURATION COMMANDS

 #### Executor-Specific Formatting

-task-o-matic prompt task-enhancement --executor claude
+task-o-matic prompt task-enhancement --executor opencodeOptimized for OpenCode's format expectations.

-task-o-matic prompt task-enhancement --executor opencode
+task-o-matic prompt task-enhancement --executor geminiOptimized for Google Gemini's format requirements.

-task-o-matic prompt task-enhancement --executor gemini
+task-o-matic prompt task-enhancement --executor codexOptimized for OpenAI Codex's format preferences.

 # Prompt not found